parsehex/BuddyGenAI/README.md

 ## ✅ Features

 - Generate Buddies to talk to 🤖
-- generate a detailed Buddy from just a few keywords 📝
+- Create a detailed Buddy from just a few words 📝
+  - Or customize your Buddy to behave exactly how you want 🎨
 - Generate profile pictures for your Buddy 🖼️

 # ⚙️ Setup